It is essential that Canada do its global fair share to prevent a climate crisis.

-David Phillips, senior climatologist with Environment Canada, states about the extreme weather effects of climate change in Canada:
+David Phillips, senior climatologist with Environment Canada, stated about the extreme weather effects of climate change in Canada:

 “I tell people, think of the warmest summer you’ve ever experienced: it could be this one, it could be the one in 2005 or 1998 … in 50 years that’ll be the coldest summer.”

-“Future warming will be accompanied by other changes, including the amount and distribution of rain, snow, and ice and the risk of extreme weather events such as heat waves, heavy rainfalls and related flooding, dry spells and/or droughts, and forest fires,” it continues."
+“Future warming will be accompanied by other changes, including the amount and distribution of rain, snow, and ice and the risk of extreme weather events such as heat waves, heavy rainfalls and related flooding, dry spells and/or droughts, and forest fires.”

-Many of us have become increasingly concerned about the lip-service that Canadian governments is paying to these predictions.
+Many of us have become increasingly concerned about the lip-service that Canadian governments are paying to these predictions.

-We have calculated that, for Canada to act in accordance with our Paris Agreement to keep global temperature increases below 2 degrees, our reduction in emissions must be at least 49% by 2020 and 100% by 2025.
-Our present targets will exceed the limit for a 3 degree increase in global temperatures and will not reach zero until 2060.
+We have calculated that, for Canada to act in accordance with our Paris Agreement, Canada's emissions must be reduced by at least 49% by 2020 and 100% by 2025.
+Our present targets exceed the limit for a 3 degree increase in global temperatures and will not reach zero until 2060.

 The gap between our targets and our commitments is enormous.
 It makes a mockery of the Trudeau government's claim to be climate-friendly.
 They claim to be able to balance the economy and the climate; this is not possible.